travelgateX/documentation-site/content/hotel-x/faqs/_index.md

 +++
 title = "FAQs"
-pagetitle = "Frequendly Asked Questions" description = "Do you have specific questions about HotelX?
+pagetitle = "Hotel-X Frequendly Asked Questions" description = "Do you have specific questions about HotelX?
 Check out the FAQs" icon = "fa-question" weight = 3